dlotterman/metal_code_snippets/documentation_stage/keepalived/keepalived_vmac_metal.md

 - Firewalls correct?
     - Router to observer on `179/tcp` should succeed
     - Observer to router on `179/tcp` like will not work because of VMAC / macvlan stuff on keepalived VIP

+- Double, tripple check your addressing in your `ENV` builds.
+Are the right IPs getting rendered to the right spots of each file?

+- Double tripple check your network specification